MABEL HOGGARD ELEMENTARY WORLD DANCE FESTIVAL

 Costume:

-Girls: Colorful long skirt with a white blouse, a vest or shawl is optional.
+Girls: Colorful long skirt with a white blouse with a vest or shawl.
+Shoes appropriate for P.E.